20 November 2018

 This project consists of three phases that explore different aspects of transparency and explanation relating to the use of algorithms in healthcare:

-Phase 1: We will undertake a philosophical evaluation of the ethical rules that apply to transparency in black box medicine
+Phase 1: We will undertake a philosophical evaluation of the ethical principles that apply to transparency in black box medicine

-Phase 2: We will analyse the requirements of laws and regulations to clarify what is legally required.
-In particular, we will explore the scope, extent and impact of the right to explanation in the General Data Protection Regulation and similar provisions in the UK Data Protection Act 2018.
-We will then assess competing theoretical approaches, such as counterfactual explanation to determine whether they meet these requirements.
+Phase 2: We will analyse what is legally required.
+In particular, we will explore the scope, extent, and impact of the general principle of transparency and right to explanation under the General Data Protection Regulation, and, where applicable, the UK Data Protection Act 2018.
+We will then assess competing explainable machine learning approaches to determine whether they meet these requirements

 Outputs from this project will include reports, briefing materials and an academic paper.